 The film was directed by Thor Freudenthal and starred Zachary Gordon, Robert Capron, and Chloe Grace Moretz.
 Diary of a Wimpy Kid was nominated for 14 awards and won 5 including BMI’s Film Music Award, two Kid’s Choice Awards, and a Young Artist Award for Best Young Ensemble Cast, but was only met with lackluster reviews from critics, many of whom said the film lacked the charm of the books and that Greg, the main character, wasn’t a good protagonist.

 Still, the film fared well at the box office, earning $22.1 million during the initial box office weekend.
 Watch Diary of a Wimpy Kid streaming today.
 The film has spawned three sequels and a TV series is in the works through the Disney + streaming service.
 Here’s how to stream Diary of a Wimpy Kid right now:

 How to Stream ‘Diary of a Wimpy Kid’ – Exclusively on Disney+

 Diary of a Wimpy Kid is a movie adaptation based on the book series of the same name, and it is streaming exclusively on Disney’s new subscription streaming service, Disney+.

-You can sign up for a 7-day free trial of Disney+ HERE, which will allow you to stream Diary of a Wimpy Kid and hundreds of other movies and shows on your computer, phone, tablet, smart TV or streaming device.
-If you extend past the free trial, the service costs $6.99/month.
+You can stream Diary of a Wimpy Kid and hundreds of other movies and shows on your computer, phone, tablet, smart TV or streaming device.
+The service costs $6.99/month.
 You may also opt for this discount bundle of Disney+, Hulu and ESPN+ for $12.99/month.